If you are struggling to save money, the notion of cutting expenses that you won't even notice might sound too good to be true.

 It's tempting to grab takeout or stop at a restaurant after a long day at work.
 But those who eat out regularly probably waste more money than they realize.

-It's significantly cheaper to eat at home.
+It's significantly cheaper to eat at home and save money.
 If you need to ease into it, consider prepared meals from the grocery store as an entry point and work your way up to home-cooked meals.

 Expensive gas